-These may seem like an additional feature we need to implement, but we already have the necessary mechanism in the form of locally-scoped, lexically-bound variables:
+Private members may seem like an additional feature we need to implement, but we already have the necessary mechanism in the form of locally-scoped, lexically-bound variables.
+To avoid diving into the details of domains like cryptography, we will illustrate this with a simple example of a counter object that provides methods to increment, decrement, and show the count:

 '''

 (define (mk-o-state/priv init)

 (let ([count init])

 (lambda (m)

 (case m

+'''

+'''

 [(inc) (lambda () (set! count (+ count 1)))]

 [(dec) (lambda () (set! count (- count 1)))]

 [(get) (lambda () count)]))))

 '''

 The code above uses lexical scoping to ensure that count remains hidden to the world.
-Trying to access count directly from the outside will fail.
+Trying to access count directly from the outside will fail; the only members visible are those that case handles.